elliotaplant/living-poster-esp32-client/notes.md

       - Is it close to 540mA?
 Maybe less because of the lower voltage?
     - How much current does hibernation really draw?
       - We expect 2uA, but we'll need to remove the power LED to know for sure
+- [ ] Why isn't the cycle running on the hour?
+  - It seems that the cycle timer isn't very accurate
+    - Sometimes we undershoot and run at X:59, and sometimes we overshoot and somehow skip an hour
+  - What we should do is clamp the cycle time at 1hr +/- 10 minutes
+  - OR, calculate three possible hour times, and pick the one closest to 60 minutes
+  - OR, if the cycle time is < 20% of a cycle, add another full cycle
+- [ ] How can we really test the battery life with/without servos?
+  - [ ] Get a site where we can see the telemetry
+    - Make a chart to see the number of pings/hour
+  - [ ] Reliably query results every 10 mins
+  - [ ] Add a pin that measures voltage between two large, equal resistors
+    - Also chart that value over time
+  - [ ] The current output for JUST the esp should be this:
+    - (no servos, including power LED):
+      - With 10 min cycles:
+        - batteryContents = 1000 mAh = (espRunningConsumptionPerCycle + espRestingConsumptionPerCycleWithLED) * totalNumCycles
+        - batteryContents = 1000 mAh = (100mA * 30s + 2mA * 600s) * totalNumCycles
+        - 1000 mAh = (3000 mAs + 1200 mAs) * totalNumCycles
+        - 857 = totalNumberCycles = 8,570 minutes = 143 hours ~= 6 days
+      - With 5 min cycles:
+        - batteryContents = 1000 mAh = (100mA * 30s + 2mA * 300s) * totalNumCycles
+        - 1000 mAh = (3000 mAs + 600 mAs) * totalNumCycles
+        - 1000 = totalNumberCycles = 5000 minutes = 83 hours ~= 3.5 days
+      - With 2 min cycles:
+        - batteryContents = 1000 mAh = (100mA * 30s + 2mA * 120s) * totalNumCycles
+        - 1000 mAh = (3000 mAs + 240 mAs) * totalNumCycles
+        - 1111 = totalNumberCycles = 2222 minutes = 37 hours ~= 1.5 days
+    - (no servos, remove power LED):
+      - batteryContents = 1000 mAh = (espRunningConsumptionPerCycle + espRestingConsumptionPerCycleNoLED) * totalNumCycles